 Composites are a blend of resin (in this case mixed epoxy) and reinforcing fiber.
 Folks often ask, “How strong are they?”
 It is difficult to answer this question due to many variables including resin type, fiber type, fiber orientation, and resin/fiber ratio.
 To give a value for a laminate, we reduce the variables.
 Values shown in this article were done with test samples using WEST SYSTEM 105 Epoxy Resin®/206 Slow Hardener® at room temperature (70°F).
 Reinforcing fibers are Episize™ materials.
-Laminates made for the test had fibers oriented in one direction (unidirectional) and were laminated using Continue reading →
+Continue reading →

 WEST SYSTEM® Six10 is a two-part, pre-thickened epoxy adhesive formulated with properties that make it perfect for many adhesive applications.
 Compared to other ready-to-dispense adhesives, its particular physical properties make it ideal for stitch and glue boat construction, fiberglass laminate repair and general bonding.
 This new formulation has a good balance between the elongation and toughness of G/flex® and the strength and stiffness of our 105 Resin-based epoxies.
 You can use it with as many materials as possible including wood, metals and composites.
 The long working time with fast thru-cure and unique shear thinning are additional characteristics formulated into Six10 that contribute to its ease of use.
 Continue reading →

-D-ring pads are often attached to flexible surfaces with urethane adhesives to gain load carrying capacity where there otherwise wouldn’t be any.
-They are used on waterproof fabric cargo bags, heavy tarpaulins and inflatable boats.
+D-ring pads are often attached to flexible surfaces with urethane adhesives to gain load-carrying capacity where there otherwise wouldn’t be any.
+They are used on waterproof fabric cargo bags, heavy tarpaulins, and inflatable boats.
 They are also sometimes used on the decks of canoes and kayaks to hold cargo in place on long trips.
-D-rings are not typically used on polyethylene canoes and kayaks because the urethane glues are not recommended for use on HDPE (high density polyethylene) plastic.
-We decided to experiment gluing D-ring pads with G/flex 655 to HDPE plastic with that end-use in mind.
+D-rings are not typically used on polyethylene canoes and kayaks because the urethane glues are not recommended for use on HDPE (high-density polyethylene) plastic.
+We experimented with gluing D-ring pads with G/flex 655 Thickened Epoxy Adhesive to HDPE plastic with that end-use in mind.
 Continue reading →